SAP/styleguides/clean-abap/CleanABAP.md

 output = calculate_result( input ).
 * ticket 800034775 ABC ++ End
 ```
-Versionning is already done by SAP.
+Versioning is already done by SAP.
 Attribution comment tend to pollute code.
 Source control and transport order text are much more suitable for this task.

 ### Use FIXME, TODO, and XXX and add your ID